sylikc/jpegview/current/readme.txt

 - Cropping small areas (1 x n, n x 1) now possible
 - Not using IJL for 1 channel JPEGs anymore - seems to crash sometimes.
 GDI+ is used for these images instead.
 New features:
+- Spanish translation (thanks to Franco Bianconi)
 - About dialog
 - Tooltips for navigation panel buttons
 - Support for multiple CPU cores.
 To set the number of cores to use to a specific value, set the CPUCoresUsed key to a specific value in the INI file.
 Default is to use all cores (max 4) of the CPU.
-- New INI file setting to force user interface language (default is to use operating system language if supported by JPEGView)
+- New INI file setting (Language=xx) to force user interface language (default is to use operating system language if supported by JPEGView)
-- New INI file setting forcing to write to config data and parameter DB to EXE path (used when installed on USB stick)
+- New INI file setting (StoreToEXEPath=true/false) forcing to write to config data and parameter DB to EXE path (used when installed on USB stick)

 [1.0.15]